artsy/artsy.github.io/_posts/2016-04-14-net-working-with-paw.markdown

 It's easier to talk about your API when any other developer can open this one file and shoot off requests at the same time as you.
 One of my favourite nice-touches is to be able to easily convert any request into a cURL command.

-I am using it as a reminder to myself that tools evolve, and maybe your first impression on a developer tool may require re-interpeting in light of software evolution.
+I am using this event as a reminder to myself that tools evolve, and maybe your first impression on a developer tool may require re-interpreting in light of software evolution.